From the natal charts, which is considered the birth chart of a house, they are the two stars on the top left and right of each grid.

 On top of that, in more advanced practice of flying stars feng shui, and when experienced geomancers discuss this subject with each other, the terms water and mountain stars are used to refer to landscape features with regards to flying stars.

-And when discussing life aspects that these two stars have an impact on life aspects, the terms facing and sitting stars are commonly used.
+And when discussing life aspects that these two stars have an impact on, the terms facing and sitting stars are commonly used.

 So while the two different sets of terms actually refer to the same thing, which label to use depends on the context of the discussion.